Skip to content

 1 Connected, good link

-2 Connected, bad link
+2 Connected, ok link

 3 Connected, unreliable link